vastgroup/vast-tools/README.md

 ~~~~

 Although you can specify two fastq files to vast-tools in a 'paired-end' format,
-the program treats both mates independently because of trimming such that
+the program treats both mates independently because of trimming, but will not double
-`> vast-tools align fwd.fq.gz rev.fq.gz` is the same as running the program with
-`> vast-tools align <(cat fwd.fq.gz rev.fq.gz)` catenated reads.
+count the any trim or mate pair more than once.
+Reads must be given to the program
+such that `vast-tools align fwd-mate_1.fq.gz rev-mate_2.fq.gz` refers to two fastq
+files of identical line number where Read1 from file_1 is mated to Read1 from file_2.

 ### Combining Results